Direct-to-Implant Breast Cancer Reconstruction in Beverly Hills

-If you’re considering having breast reconstruction surgery after a mastectomy, the Bedford Breast Center offers an innovative direct-to-implant reconstruction technique developed by one of our surgeons.
-This groundbreaking procedure is quickly becoming the standard of care in breast reconstruction.
-In Los Angeles and throughout Southern California, women who have been diagnosed with breast cancer or who have opted for preventative mastectomy choose our Beverly Hills practice for this groundbreaking, one-stage breast reconstruction procedure.
+If you’re considering having breast reconstruction procedure after a mastectomy, the Bedford Breast Center offers an innovative direct-to-implant reconstruction technique developed by one of our surgeons.
+This groundbreaking procedure is quickly becoming the standard of care in single-stage breast reconstruction.
+In Greater Los Angeles, Orange County, Ventura County, and throughout Southern California, women who have been diagnosed with breast cancer or opted for a preventative mastectomy have this one-stage, immediate breast cancer reconstruction procedure at our Beverly Hills practice.

 What Is Direct-to-Implant Reconstruction Surgery?